Careers for People Who Want to Work With People

 Public relations

-If you don't want to work with the general public but are good at communicating with them, you might be a good fit in a PR position.
+If you don't want to work with the general public but are good at communicating with them, you might be a good fit for a PR position.
 Practically every business in the world communicates with the public, and they all pay someone to do it.
 PR and communications departments create messages about a business's products, the promotion of a new CEO, what consumers need to know when the company has a crisis, and more.
 They help maintain the company's image and, in addition to communicating with the public, also communicate with other PR executives in their field, employees from other departments, members of the media, and representatives from similar businesses.
 Most people in a PR department will have a degree in Communications, Media, Journalism, Marketing, Public Relations, or a similar discipline.

 Related: What You Should Know About Majoring in Public Relations